-Just like the clothing you wear; chair upholstery needs to be washed.
+Just like the clothing you wear, chair upholstery needs to be washed.
 Doing some regular, light cleaning is the best way to keep your chairs looking nice.
-However, in this new reality, we need to make sure chairs are sanitized as well.

-EPA-registered disinfectants that meet the criteria for use against SARS can also be used to sanitize fabric and prevent the spread of the coronavirus and COVID-19.
+Are you worried about minimizing the spread of bacteria and viruses at your events?
+EPA-registered disinfectants that meet the criteria for use against SARS can also be used to sanitize fabric and prevent the spread of the coronavirus and other contagious illnesses.

-The Centers for Disease Control recommends using the following products to sanitize against the coronavirus.
+The Centers for Disease Control recommends using the following products to sanitize chairs and tables in public areas.

 - Asepticare™